 - In a small bowl, add the 2 bananas.
-Mash them up using a fork and set aside.
-They will turn brown if you plan on letting them sit too long.
-To prevent this, add a little lemon juice to the mixture.
+Use a fork to mash them and set them aside.
+To prevent the bananas from turning brown, add a little lemon juice.

-- In a medium mixing bowl, add in the flour, baking soda, salt, and cornstarch, Whisk to combine.
+- To a medium mixing bowl, add the flour, baking soda, salt, and cornstarch.
+Whisk to combine.
 Set aside.

-- In a large mixing bowl, add in the butter, granulated sugar, and brown sugar, Beat on medium with a hand mixer until light and fluffy.
+- To a large mixing bowl, add the butter, brown sugar, and granulated sugar.
+Use a hand mixer to beat on medium speed until light and fluffy.

 - Add in the mashed bananas and vanilla extract.
 Beat on medium just until the bananas are worked in.

-- Set aside 1/3 cup of the milk chocolate or semi-sweet chocolate chips.
+- Set aside ¼ cup of milk chocolate chips.

-- Using a 1 1/2 tablespoon cookie scoop, scoop the cookies onto the prepared cookie sheet spacing them 2 inches apart.
+- Using a 1½ tablespoon cookie scoop, scoop the cookies onto the lined cookie sheet, spacing them 2 inches apart.

-- Add 3 to 4 chocolate chips from the reserved 1/3 cup to the tops of each ball of cookie dough.
+- Add 3-5 chocolate chips from the reserved ¼ cup to the tops of each ball of cookie dough.

 - Place into the oven and bake for 9 minutes.
 Turn the cookie sheet and bake for an additional 2 minutes – a total of 11 minutes.
 (You may not need to turn should you have a convection oven.)